scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** 1 minute

-Target up to 5 creatures you can see.
-Make a spellcasting roll, adding a bad die for every creature targeted.
-On success, The next die to roll a critical against this creature is ignored.
+Enchant up to 5 creatures you can see with protection.
+Make a spellcasting roll against a bad die for each creature targeted.
+On success the next die to roll a critical against this creature is ignored, counting as 0 successes.

 Add an enhanced die for every level above cantrip.